hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     between connect retries.
 MySQL's default is 60 seconds.

 * `dump_file_path` - (Optional) Path to a SQL file in GCS from which replica instances are created.
 Format is `gs://bucket/filename`.
+Note, if the master instance is a source representation instance this field must be present.

 * `failover_target` - (Optional) Specifies if the replica is the failover target.
     If the field is set to true the replica will be designated as a failover replica.